fluxninja/aperture/docs/content/get-started/set-up-application/manual-control-points.md

 import { Cards } from '@site/src/components/Cards';
 ```

-Control points are used to define where you want to act in code or at service
+[Control points][control-points] are used to define where you want to act in
-level.
-It's important to understand what control points are because you will be
+code or at service level.
+It's important to understand what control points are
-using them many times in your code.
+because you will be using them many times in your code.

 <!-- vale off -->